Electoral Services Annual Canvass 2025

 • a quick response from you saves you and the council money, as the council won’t have to pay canvassers to call at your property

 If you have responded to a canvass communication and realise that you made a mistake, please contact Electoral Services.
-Email: elections@reading.gov.uk or phone: 0118 937 3717 and advise which information was entered incorrectly and what the correct information should be.
+Email: elections@reading.gov.uk or phone: 0118 937 3717 and advise which information was entered incorrectly and what the correct information should be and include your name and address.

 • An Invitation To Register (ITR) form is sent out to anybody whose details have been added to the canvass communication but who hasn’t registered to vote online.